alexsimsy/mcpcf/mcpcf/README.md

 ## API Endpoints

 - `/health` - Health check endpoint
-- `/verify-token` - Token verification endpoint
+- `/verify-token` - Store a token in KV and create a session in D1
+- `/kv-token` - Directly store/retrieve a token in KV (for testing)
+- `/d1-test` - Insert/query a user row in D1 (for testing)
 - `/sse` - Server-Sent Events endpoint
-- `/mcp` - MCP protocol endpoint
+- `/mcp` - MCP protocol endpoint (requires token and sessionId)
 - `/stream` - Streaming endpoint

 ## MCP Inspector Testing